saint-luciferr/source3.lua/src/APIReference/Venyx/index.md

 # Venyx

-All of the funcitons you can call directly from the loadstring are under this.
+All of the functions you can call directly from the loadstring are under this.